RoyceTheBiker/Haruspex/README.md

 ###  1.1. <a name='VSCodium'></a>VS Codium
 This project was developed with VSCodium and the PlatformIO extension.

-VSCodium is not supported by Microsoft and so these plugins must be manually installed.
+VSCodium is not supported by Microsoft, and so these plugins must be manually installed.
 1. Download [cpptools-linux.vsix](https://github.com/microsoft/vscode-cpptools/releases/download/1.3.1/cpptools-linux.vsix)
 2. Install cpptools-linux.vsix in vscodium under extensions / install from vsix
 3. Download [PlatformIO vsix](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) (download button on right side)